Chinese people in Ghana: Migration history

 The earliest ethnic Chinese migrants to Ghana were of Hong Kong origin.
 They began arriving in the late 1940s and early 1950s, when both territories were still part of the British Empire.
 These sojourners stayed in Ghana for periods ranging from a few years to several decades, but they never came to consider Ghana their home.
 The migrants consisted largely of men who came to Ghana alone and worked as employees in Chinese-owned factories, while their families remained behind in Hong Kong.
 Originally, they were concentrated in western Ghana, but after Ghana achieved independence, the Kwame Nkrumah government began implementing plans to promote development in the eastern part of the country, and as a result, they began moving towards Accra and Tema.

 Aside from individual migrants, there was also an official contingent from the People's Republic of China (PRC) for a brief period in the 1960s.
 The PRC provided a variety of military assistance to Ghana in the 1960s, including a loan for an arms factory in 1962 (which was never constructed) and the dispatch of military advisors in 1964.
 After the 1966 coup which overthrew Nkrumah's government, Ghana expelled 430 PRC nationals, including three intelligence officers and thirteen guerrilla warfare specialists.

 In the late 1960s and early 1970s, some of the Hong Kong migrants began to bring their wives and children over to Ghana.
 Migrants from Shanghai also began to arrive round this time.
 Due to further political unrest in the 1970s and 1980s, including two coups by Jerry Rawlings, many of the Chinese migrants returned to Hong Kong.
 However, with the economic reform and opening up in the PRC, migrants from mainland China began arriving just as the Hong Kong migrants were flowing out.
 Migration from mainland China intensified in the 1990s; some came as employees, but most were independent traders running import-export businesses or restaurants.
-The sources of migration have also expanded; whereas earlier migrants came mostly from Hong Kong or Shanghai, later Chinese migrants have arrived from Guangdong and Henan as well as the Republic of China on Taiwan.
+The sources of migration have also expanded; whereas earlier migrants came mostly from Hong Kong or Shanghai, later Chinese migrants have arrived from Guangdong and Henan as well as Taiwan.